2011 New Zealand rugby league season: Auckland

 In addition to Manukau, the Otahuhu Leopards also celebrated their centenary during the season.

 Otahuhu College won the Auckland Secondary Schools competition and the Counties Manukau Zone Dean Bell Shield.
 They defeated the Auckland Zone Nigel Vagana Shield winning Mount Albert Grammar School 22–2 to win the 1st XIII University Shield.
 Tamaki College won the Girls Premier First XIII Grand Final, St Pauls College won the under-85 kg Jack Fagan Cup and Aorere College won the under 15, 9-a-side Graham Lowe Cup.

 Wellington

 The Te Aroha Eels and Porirua Vikings met in the Wellington Rugby League's grand final on 13 August at Fraser Park.
 The Eels won the title, defeating the Vikings by one point 23–22.

 The Porirua Vikings were coached by David Lomax.

 The Upper Hutt Tigers celebrated their 50th season.

 Canterbury

 Minor premiers the Halswell Hornets played the Celebration Lions in the Canterbury Rugby League grand final at Denton Oval on 14 August.
 The match was refereed by Glen Black.
-The grand final was the first in the events 44-year history that was not be played at Rugby League Park.
+The grand final was the first in the event's 44-year history that was not played at Rugby League Park.

 Following the February 2011 Christchurch earthquake, the Canterbury Rugby League cancelled the pre-season competition.
 Rugby League Park was damaged during the earthquake and is currently closed.
 Halswell won the Tavendale Cup as winners of the first round.